zorkohiro/fake-dedup/README.md

 older than a week, it's still a ridiculous amount of identical data.

-I tried ZFS on linux for a while and got a superb amount of deduplication with that, but for my taste ZFS is far to memory consumptive and unstable to be trusted in linux at this time, so I went back to using XFS.
+I tried ZFS on linux for a while and got a superb amount of deduplication with that, but for my taste ZFS is far too memory consumptive and unstable to be trusted in linux at this time, so I went back to using XFS.

 I'd had a similar problem to solve when trying to keep online every single